steadylearner/Steadylearner/post/rust-Your first sitemap with Rust.md

 <br />

-## 1. Rust Sitemap Crate offical examples
+## 1. Rust Sitemap Crate official examples

 Our focus is not reading the sitemap files.
 So we will just talk about writing sitemaps here.